natedawg1013/let-there-be-light/README.md

 First run SetPermissionsMac.sh in terminal as an administrator

-Once the permissions have been set, you can run runMAC.sh in terminal
+Once the permissions have been set, you can run ltbl by double clicking run.command

 if you get an
 "open() failed with errno=13